Animiral/udcrgen/README.md

 * `onesided_bentXX.txt`: lobsters in with every other branch is very heavy, forcing bends
 * `onesided_straightXX.txt`: lobsters in with every other branch is very heavy, but still allow for a straight spine

+These cases form a benchmark of sorts, but are unused because the newer *benchmark* functionality in the main program is more thorough.

 ## Build Instructions

 This project uses the CMake build system.

 It only depends on the [GoogleTest library](https://github.com/google/googletest) for unit testing.

-Run the following commands from the root of the repository directory to build.
+Run the following commands from the root of the repository directory to build with optimizations for release.

 ```
 $ mkdir build
 $ cd build
-$ cmake ..
+$ CMAKE_BUILD_TYPE=RELEASE cmake ..
 $ cmake --build .
 ```